Local RCMP make a high-risk arrest - FortSaskOnline.com

-Two men were recently arrested in Fort Sask.
+Two men were recently arrested.

-Around 8:40 p.m. on Thursday (Mar.7), the Fort Saskatchwan RCMP Traffic/Crime Reduction Unit was conducting proactive patrols in the Walmart parking lot when they noticed a suspicious vehicle.
+Around 8:40 p.m. on Thursday (Mar.7), the Fort Saskatchewan RCMP Traffic/Crime Reduction Unit was conducting proactive patrols in the Walmart parking lot when they noticed a suspicious vehicle.

-"A male was observed running out of Walmart with what appeared to be stolen products and into the waiting vehicle," said Const.
-AlexAnn Burgess.
+"A male was observed running out of Walmart with what appeared to be stolen products and into the waiting vehicle," said Constable AlexAnn Burgess.
 "The vehicle departed in an erratic manner and a traffic stop was initiated."

-Upon investigation, RCMP members observed what was believed to have been a handgun in the centre console, easily accessible by either passenger.
+Upon investigation, RCMP officers saw what was believed to have been a handgun in the centre console, easily accessible by either passenger.
 However, both occupants were taken into custody without incident.

 During a search incidental to the arrest, police found three imitation firearms, three functioning tasers, several throwing knives, brass knuckles and various drugs.